The ECLAN Summer School on “The EU Area of Criminal Justice” takes place every year in Brussels

 The lectures are held in English, and all participants receive a certificate of attendance.

 For those interested in acquiring 3 ECTS, a final examination is necessary (and it is usually organised at the end of the week).
-Lawyers may obtain 34 points (7 points/day from Monday to Thursday and 6 points for Friday) from the OBFG (Ordre des Barreaux Francophones et Germanophone de Belgique).
+Lawyers may obtain 32 points from the OBFG (Ordre des Barreaux Francophones et Germanophone de Belgique).

 While we are finalizing the details, rest assured that with top experts in the field, you will engage in high-level training and lively debates on key issues.